D - The Guru Granth Sahib Dictionary | Glossary

 at the door, at every door.

-Grammar: noun, locative case; masculine, singular.
+Grammar : noun, locative case; masculine, singular.

-Etymology: Old Panjabi/Lahndi/Awadhi/Rajasthani/Braj - dar (door); Persian - dar (در - in, inside; door).
+Etymology : Old Panjabi/Lahndi/Awadhi/Rajasthani/Braj - dar (door); Persian - dar (در - in, inside; door).

 dari

-from door; from court.
+from door, from gate; from court.

-Grammar: noun, ablative case; masculine, singular.
+Grammar : noun, ablative case; masculine, singular.

-Etymology: Old Panjabi/Lahndi/Awadhi/Rajasthani/Braj - dar (door); Persian - dar (در - in, inside; door).
+Etymology : Old Panjabi/Lahndi/Awadhi/Rajasthani/Braj - dar (door); Persian - dar (در - in, inside; door).

 darīāu